 Perform the 4D-Flow image analysis with a commercially available software.
 First, import the 4D-MRI dataset by selecting it from the flash drive.
 Next, perform semi-automated offset correction and correction of aliasing to improve image quality.
 Subsequently, the centreline of the vessel is automatically traced and the software extracts the 3D volume.

 Finally, perform quantitative analysis of flow parameters by clicking on the individual tabs in the analysis window.
 Flow visualization, pathline visualization and flow vector will be visualized without further input.
 For quantification of pressure and wall shear stress in the respective tab, place two planes by clicking on the button “Add Plane”.
-The planes will be automatically placed perpendicular to the vessels’ centreline.
-Move the planes to the ROI by dragging it along the centreline, so one plane is placed at the beginning of the ROI and one at the end.
+The planes will be automatically placed perpendicular to the vessel’s centreline.
+Move the planes to the ROI by dragging them along the centreline, so one plane is placed at the beginning of the ROI and one at the end.
 In the diagram next to the 3D-model the pressure drop across the ROI and wall shear stress will be visualized and quantified.

 REPRESENTATIVE RESULTS: